AlgebraicJulia/Decapodes.jl/docs/src/navier_stokes/ns.md

 Based on the configuration, you can see different results that match the expected solutions from the literature.

-Here is one set of results:
+Here is one set of results from using the inviscid Poisson formulation:

 ![Vorticity](vort.gif)